szczyglis-dev/ultimate-chain-parser/README.md

 **- sep_output_column** - `string` Separator for columns for output data when joining result from columns, used depending on the expected output look, e.g. coma (,)
 ___

-# Running in command line (PHP CLI):
+# Running in command line (PHP CLI)

-Package includes symfony command in `Command` directory.
-You can run the command with the script cmd.php:
+The package includes a Symfony command in the `Command` directory.
+You can run the command with the script `cmd.php`:

 **Usage in CLI:**